kazz12211/fret-calculator/README.md

 This application is hosted on heroku at <a href="https://guitar-calc.herokuapp.com" target="__blank">https://guitar-calc.herokuapp.com</a>.

 ## Tabs
-- Calculate fret positions of equal temerament
+- Calculate fret positions of equal temperament
 - Calculate saddle position and saddle height with given scale
 - Calculate finger board size
 - Calculate fret positions for various temperament